maxwellito/tilt/README.md

 Sadly, I haven't been able to wrap up some groundbreaking examples in each domain.

-**TD;DR**: This game is a failed attempt to warn the public to be aware of privacy rights, right to repair, and other practices from tech companies.
+**TL;DR**: This game is a failed attempt to warn the public to be aware of privacy rights, right to repair, and other practices from tech companies.

 ## Edit the game